chrom3DEpi/pTADS/README.md

 parameter：

-Rscript ./Scripts/run_pTADS.ori.R -help
+Rscript ./Scripts/run_pTADS.ori.R -h

+ -m : The RF model of GM12878 training, as well as the LASSO coefficients of key features

+ -d : Matrix data containing key features

--win : Defines the size of the sliding window, the number of bin.(example: -win 10 ,represent the 10 bins)
+ -w : Defines the size of the sliding window, the number of bin.(example: -win 10 ,represent the 10 bins)

--slide  ：Defines the window slide distance.(example: -slide 1, represent the 1 bin)
+ -s  ：Defines the window slide distance.(example: -slide 1, represent the 1 bin)

--spar： The smooth parameters of the curve are between 0 and 1
+ -p： The smooth parameters of the curve are between 0 and 1

--res ： the size of bin, Match the size of the input matrix sample.(example: -res 100000, represent the 1 bin)
+ -r ： the size of bin, Match the size of the input matrix sample.(example: -res 100000, represent the 1 bin)

  -o : Output directory

 use:

-Rscript ./Scripts/run_pTADS.ori.R -i1 ./model/GM12878.Pred.tP.score.2020.1.10.RData -i2 ./example/test.chr1.40M_60M.matrix.txt -win 10 -slide 1 -spar 0.5 -res 100000 -o Results
+Rscript ./Scripts/run_pTADS.ori.R -m ./model/GM12878.Pred.tP.score.2020.1.10.RData -d ./example/test.chr1.40M_60M.matrix.txt -w 10 -s 1 -p 0.5 -r 100000 -o Results

 two result files: